• Skip to primary navigation

 We love making Japanese food at home and some of our favorite dishes are simple with few ingredients.

-Japanese ramen or udon are two of our favorites to make at home.
+Japanese curry, ramen, udon, yakisoba, and okonomiyaki are some of our favorite Japanese dishes to make at home.
 But if you live in an area with access to sashimi-grade fresh fish, consider making your own sushi.
-We’ll be jealous because we live in a landlocked state and to ship sashimi-grade fish is lottttsa $$$!
+If you’re able to, consider supporting a local Asian grocery store near you by purchasing your ingredients there.

 If you’re interested in other Japanese food you can make then head to our Japan food guide.